meyeringn/MEYERINGN/README.md

 By day I work in fintech.
 By conviction I work in civic tech.

-I completed the **Equitech Futures Civic Tech Institute (CTI) 2026** cohort, where I developed two supervised ML tools grounded in publicly available data and designed explicitly for equity.
+I completed the **Equitech Futures Civic Tech Institute (CTI) 2026** cohort, where I developed two supervised machine learning tools grounded in publicly available data and designed explicitly for equity.
 Think of me as an engineer who reads the mission statement first and the tech specs second.

 -----